djhshih/exercise-cpp/README.md

 ## Problem Solving ##

-Write a program (in any language) that finds the fourth most frequent value in an integer array.
+Write a program that finds the fourth most frequent value in an integer array.
 In the case of ties in frequency among multiple values, return the smallest of such values.